totemstech/instagram-node/README.md

 `npm install instagram-node`

-## Features

-Almost all instagram actions can be done with this tool.
-(Geographies are not available at this time, but they will be soon !)

 ## How it works

 * First of all, you need to authentify.
 You can use `client_id/client_secret` from the app you are building, or an `access_token` from